xrdocs/8000/_tutorials/2023-08-22-cisco-8000-q100-q200-hardware-resources-encapsulation-db-for-label-transport.md

 -	10k encap entries are programmed in slice-pair2 (egress interface which is pointing the nexthop is hosted on slice-pair2) in hardware.
 -	These 10k entries are for outgoing LDP labels.
 Hence the resource consumption scope is at slice-pair level.

-Same label allocation model applies to SR-MPLS transport scenario as well.
+Same label allocation model applies to SR-MPLS transport scenarios as well.

+## Conclusion
+With this we come to the end of this article where we dicussed in details on the harware resource usage on Q100/Q200 for the labelled transport with specific focus on Egress large encapsulation database.
+In the following articles we will deepdive into other hardware resources and different applications.